NaturalGIS/mapping_ecosystem_services/README.md

     - a column named **value** (numeric): this must contain the numeric value (integer or decimal) associated to the "source" patches

 ### Usage

+- Step1: After downloading the scripts make them executable

+    ```chmod +x *.sh```

+- Step2 (optional): install scripts dependencies and initialize/create a necessary database and database user

+    ```sudo ./init_postgis_database_linux.sh```

+    This script will do in order:

+    - refresh the repositories lists

+    - install updates for the operating system

+    - install PostgreSQL, PostGIS and gdal-bin

+    - ask to choose a name for the database that is being created

+    - ask to choose a (database) username that will be the owner of the database created in the previous step

+    - ask to choose a password for the database user

+    - add the PostGIS extension to the database that is being created

+    - set the proper permissions on the "geometry_columns" table

+- Step3: run the analysis

+    TO-DO

 ## Sample data